emfeltham/Margins.jl/docs/src/second_differences.md

 **Output dimensions**: If education has 3 levels (→ 3 pairwise contrasts) and region has 3 levels (→ 3 pairwise comparisons), the result contains 3 × 3 = 9 rows representing the full matrix of focal contrasts by modifier comparisons.

-**Practical use**: Identify which education gaps (e.g., college vs hs) vary most across geographic regions.
+**Practical use**: Identify which education gaps (e.g., college - hs) vary most across geographic regions.

 ### Local Derivatives at Profiles (`second_differences_at()`)